-Guidelines for Funding
+Guidelines for Funding Applications

-Each experience must meet the three criteria for experiential learning: acquisition of knowledge, active participation, and reflection.
+- Each experience must meet the three criteria for experiential learning: acquisition of knowledge, active participation, and reflection.
 Funding will be given first to those projects that contribute to learning in a way not possible through existing programs.
-The learning experience must have administrative or faculty support.
-There are no guarantees for funding.
+Overall quality of the experience and the application materials are important.

 The application consists of several different materials including resume, cover letter describing details of the experience, an estimated budget, and a completed funding application recommendation form from an Allegheny faculty member or administrator.